kopach/github_pr_tree/README.md

 ---

 > Since maintainer of [original repo](https://github.com/berzniz/github_pr_tree) do not merge PR for quite a while now, I decided to merge most of them to this Fork repo.
-Then I buiud the extension locally and upload to Browser.
+Then I buiud the extension locally (with `NODE_ENV=production npm run build-firefox` or `NODE_ENV=production npm run build-chrome` and upload to Browser.

 ---